dannsam/xenko-docs/manual/graphics/post-effects/index.md

-# Post-effects
+# Post effects

-**Post-effects** are usually applied after your game has completed the rendering of a frame, but before the UI is drawn.
-You can use post-effects to tune or embellish an image; for example, by giving it a more natural, realistic look, or to create stylized filmic effects.
+**Post effects** are usually applied after your game has completed the rendering of a frame, but before the UI is drawn.
+You can use post effects to tune or embellish an image; for example, by giving it a more natural, realistic look, or to create stylized cinematic effects.

 ![media/post-effects-reference-1.png](media/post-effects-reference-1.png)

-Post-effects are usually applied to an image.
+Post effects are usually applied to an image.
 This means they have no connection with vertices or meshes.
 They only work with the color values of each pixel (and sometimes their depth).

 Typically, you set up a post-effect by specifying: